potatodudedude/tp/docs/DeveloperGuide.md

 7. **Improve find command validation:** Currently, find command does not use the field regex to validate inputs in order to allow for partial searching.
 This causes a potential issue where a command such as `find n/Ada tt/@ada` would be valid and interpreted as finding a name of `n/Ada tt/@ada`, instead of recognising the typo and attempted invalid use of two keyword fields.
 We plan to change the prefix ` PREFIX/` to have spaces on both sides to prevent this situation.
+8. **Improve edit command error messaging:** Currently, if you input something like `edit 1 aaaaa`, ConnectS will give an invalid index error.
+However, an invalid field/prefix error would be more appropriate.
+We plan to make these cases have a separate field error message.

 --------------------------------------------------------------------------------------------------------------------